DHTMLX/gantt-docs/data/api/gantt_exporttopdf.md

 });
 ~~~

+The export service suits well if a chart is not very big.
+If a chart is large, the data will be exported partially.
+In this case, you can [make several data exports manually](#manual_export)
+or use the export module.
 The export module will export all data by itself and provide one file with all the pages.

 {{editor	https://snippet.dhtmlx.com/2qzecnke	Multi-page export in one file}}